hschuler13/diet_improvement_ai/README.md

 # Diet Improvement AI

-Food Nutrition AI is a Python-based project that helps users create healthier diets through recipe tailoring with nutrition data through interacting with an AI assistant.
+Diet Improvement AI is a Python-based project that helps users create healthier diets through recipe tailoring with nutrition data through interacting with an AI assistant.

 ---